-- (8) If, following the hearing, the adjudicator determines that it has been proven on clear and convincing evidence that the police officer has engaged in conduct that constitutes misconduct or unsatisfactory work performance and that demotion or termination of the officer's employment is an appropriate response, the adjudicator may make an order to impose one of the following disciplinary measures: - 1.
+- (9) If, following the hearing, the adjudicator determines that it has been proven on clear and convincing evidence that the police officer has engaged in conduct that constitutes misconduct or unsatisfactory work performance and that demotion or termination of the officer's employment is an appropriate response, the adjudicator may make an order to impose one of the following disciplinary measures: - 1.
 Terminate the police officer's employment. - 2.
 Direct that the police officer's employment be terminated in seven days unless he or she resigns before that time. - 3.
 Demote the police officer, specifying the manner and period of the demotion.

-(9) If, following the hearing, the adjudicator determines that the chief of police has proven on clear and convincing evidence that the police officer has engaged in conduct that constitutes misconduct or unsatisfactory work performance but that demotion or termination of the officer's employment is not an appropriate response, the adjudicator may make an order to impose a disciplinary measure set out in subsection 200 (1).
+(10) If, following the hearing, the adjudicator determines that the chief of police has proven on clear and convincing evidence that the police officer has engaged in conduct that constitutes misconduct or unsatisfactory work performance but that demotion or termination of the officer's employment is not an appropriate response, the adjudicator may make an order to impose a disciplinary measure or any combination of disciplinary measures that a chief of police could impose under subsection 200 (1).